St. Paul's School (New Hampshire)

 St. Paul's School (also known as St. Paul's or SPS) is a college-preparatory, coeducational boarding school in Concord, New Hampshire, affiliated with the Episcopal Church.
 The school's 2000 acre, or 3.125 square mile, campus serves 540 students, who come from 37 states and 28 countries.

 Established in 1856 to educate boys from upper-class families, St. Paul's later became one of the first boys' boarding schools to admit girls.
 U.S.-based families with annual household incomes of $150,000 or below generally attend for free.

 The school's list of notable alumni includes U.S. Secretary of State John Kerry, Nobel laureate John Franklin Enders, and media baron William Randolph Hearst.

 History

 Early history

-In 1856, Boston physician George Cheyne Shattuck, the future dean of Harvard Medical School, converted his summer home in Millville, New Hampshire (a satellite town of Concord) into a boarding school for boys.
+In 1856, Boston physician George Cheyne Shattuck Jr., the future dean of Harvard Medical School, converted his summer home in Millville, New Hampshire (a satellite town of Concord) into a boarding school for boys.
 Inspired by the educational theories of Johann Heinrich Pestalozzi, who believed that classroom learning should be balanced with the "direct experience of the senses," Shattuck wanted his two sons educated in the austere, bucolic countryside.
 He hoped that eventually, the school would "educate the sons of [other] wealthy inhabitants of large cities."

 The lavish decorations of the Chapel of St. Peter and St. Paul (1888) reflected the school's high church, Anglo-Catholic ethos.